dynamicstrategies/cardano-card-gateway/README.md

 ### 2.3 - EVM Smart Contract

-The payment processor (wert.io) pays into an EVM smart contract.
+The payment processor (wert.io) pays into a Polygon EVM smart contract.
 This smart contract represents your digital asset on the EVM chain.

 #### 2.4 - Contract Template
-Below is a template for this smart contract whihc is based on the ERC20 token standard.
+Below is a template for this smart contract.
+It is based on the
+<a href="https://ethereum.org/en/developers/docs/standards/tokens/erc-20/">ERC20 token standard</a>.

 - It mirrors the PolicyID and the Asset Name on the Cardano Blockchain
 - It is owned by the creator of the smart contract